Yusuf-M-Mirza/Project-2/README.md

 - **_"A typical reflection of poor mental health is a greater number of hours per week worked by employees."_**

-- **R² is 0.018 for Work-Life Balance and 0.0020 for Social Isolation.** It shows practically no significant correlation between either of the two variables and Hours (representing hours worked per week).
+- **R² is 0.018 for Work-Life Balance and 0.0020 for Social Isolation.** There is no significant correlation between either of the two variables and Hours (representing hours worked per week).
 It refutes the hypothesis that working more hours per week harms either Work-Life Balance or Social Isolation.

 - **R² is 0.030 for the correlation between Work-Life Balance and Social Isolation.** Although larger than the relationship between either variable and hours per week, it is still below a 0.05 alpha which allows us to write it off as insignificant.